HyperGraphPro: Progress-Aware Reinforcement Learning for Structure-Guided Hypergraph RAG: Experiments

 \textbf{Retrieval method analysis.} Table~\ref{tab:ret} compares different retrieval strategies on multi-hop QA datasets using \texttt{Qwen2.5-3B-Instruct}.
-Our ProGraph-R1 consistently achieves the best performance across all datasets, highlighting the effectiveness of integrating both contextual and structural relevance in retrieval.
-Compared to the text-only retrieval baselines (Knowledge corpus and Hyperedge), ProGraph-R1 yields substantial gains, demonstrating that leveraging graph structures enables more accurate and semantically coherent knowledge selection.
-These results confirm that combining semantic and structural information is crucial for improving reasoning consistency and factual precision in complex question answering.
+Our HyperGraphPro consistently achieves the best performance across all datasets, highlighting the effectiveness of integrating both contextual and structural relevance in retrieval.
+Compared to the text-only retrieval baselines (Knowledge corpus and Hyperedge), HyperGraphPro yields substantial gains, demonstrating that leveraging graph structures enables more accurate and semantically coherent knowledge selection.
+These results confirm that combining semantic and structural information is crucial for improving reasoning consistency in complex question answering.

-\textbf{Efficiency analysis.} We evaluate the efficiency of ProGraph-R1 by comparing the average number of reasoning turns with Graph-R1 using \texttt{Qwen-2.5-3B-Instruct} and \texttt{Qwen-2.5-7B-Instruct} in Table~\ref{tab:eff}.
-The results show that ProGraph-R1 achieves higher performance with fewer, or at least no more, turns even though turn count is not used as a reward signal.
+\textbf{Efficiency analysis.} We evaluate the efficiency of HyperGraphPro by comparing the average number of reasoning turns with Graph-R1 using \texttt{Qwen-2.5-3B-Instruct} and \texttt{Qwen-2.5-7B-Instruct} in Table~\ref{tab:eff}.
+The results show that HyperGraphPro achieves higher performance with fewer turns even though turn count is not used as a reward signal.
 This demonstrates that our method improves both reasoning effectiveness and efficiency.